Diary of Gordon Colin Cooper, 1918 - Part 8

 round to see all the

 lads.
-Arty Reynolds, Claude
+"Arty" Reynolds, Claude

-Tanner, Bill Campbell.
+Tanner, Billy Campbell.

-Arnott McGregor: had
+Dermott McGregor: had

-lunch with Clem Haran.
+lunch with Clem Harris.

-When we got back,
+when we got back,

 Bob Bone" & Dowling Brown